I found an article that I should have read before starting. It is a great guide for anyone considering their own KICKstarter.

 He tells it like it is and I believe he is right.
 This article reveals that a great story is paramount, along with advocates & evangelists who will promote your project with an unceasing, unrelenting regularity to everyone you know with every possible vehicle asking for help through Facebook, Twitter, press releases, blogs, magazines, television, i.e. everything.

-It helps a lot if your project is aligned with the KICKstarter audience (mostly young adults) who spend a lot of time online (such as gamers or zine fans).
+It helps a lot if your project is aligned with interests of the KICKstarter audience (mostly young adults) who spend a lot of time online (such as gamers or zine fans).

-I jumped into Kickstarter with a noble goal and naive optimism.
+I jumped into KICKstarter with a noble goal and naive optimism.
 Noble goals alone don't go very far on KICKstarter.